DETAILED ACTION

 receiving, by the media streaming device from a remote control associated with the media streaming device, a request to launch an application of the plurality of applications;

-initiating, by a dedicated media operating system on the media streaming device, a launch sequence of the application responsive to receiving the request, wherein the launch sequence comprises:
+initiating, by a dedicated media operating system on the media streaming device, a launch sequence of the application responsive to receiving the request, wherein the launch sequence comprises a first portion and a second portion configured to be executed substantially in parallel, wherein:

-substantially in parallel with the application code being compiled, the launch sequence further comprises:
+substantially in parallel with the application code being compiled executing the second portion comprises:

 identifying a splash screen associated with the application, wherein the identifying is based on a capability of the media streaming device;

-displaying, on the display device, the splash screen; and
+displaying, on the display device, the splash screen while the first portion is being executed; and

-passing control of the media streaming device from the dedicated media operating system to the application responsive to determining that the application code has completed compiling;
+passing control of the media streaming device from the dedicated media operating system to the application responsive to determining that the first portion of the launch sequence has completed compiling;

 subsequent to the application receiving the control of the media streaming device: